sridiyer/MLOps_classification/README.md

 Details of the build are given in the Dockerfile.
 ![](https://github.com/sridiyer/MLOps_classification/blob/master/img2.png)

+Figure 2.
+System under local container deployment.

 ![](https://github.com/sridiyer/MLOps_classification/blob/master/img2.png)

+Figure 3.
+Docker image listing showing local image, same tagged for use on container registries on AWS and GCP.

 <h5>Step 4.
 Cloud Service </h5>

 The docker image was uploaded to AWS container registery.
 The docker image is publically avialable